damivazbien/football-data/README.md

-This repository contains a solution for the Santex Back-end Developer Hiring Test home challenge.
+This repository contains a solution for consume data using GRAPHQL.